-That’s how it sounds in theory, but in practice, a lot of users are unsatisfied with this feature.
+Of course, that’s also the theory, but in practice, a lot of customers are unsatisfied with this feature, claiming it makes the picture quality even worse.
 The problem is, when TruMotion is turned on, it destroys any film grain and increases the frame rate.
-It’s good in theory, but in practice, you just get sth like the Soap Opera effect.
-The picture becomes unrealistic and therefore many people think that TruMotion is a bad feature.
+On the one hand, the picture becomes better in terms of quality, but on the other hand, you just get something like the Soap Opera effect.
+The problem is that software image enhancement (especially of moving images) creates smoothing, which makes the picture unrealistic, and therefore many people think that TruMotion is a bad feature at all.

 Do all LG TVs have TruMotion?